boyanraichev/tat-js/README.md

 ```

 2. TAT.js itself:
-  a) tat.min.js - this is the better browser compatibility version, minified.
+  a) tat.min.js - this is the EC6 version, minified.
+  b) tat.transpiled.min.js - this is the EC5 version for better browser support.

+3. TATscroll is an optional script that adds two features related to scrolling.
+  a) tatScroll.min.js - this is the EC6 version, minified.
-  b) tat.let.js - this is the version that uses javascript "let" variables, which still have only about 92% support.
+  b) tatScroll.transpiled.min.js - this is the EC5 version for better browser support.

 **Hooks**

 This library uses classes as handlers, as they are much faster than using data attributes.
 All classes that call the library are "js-" prefixed.